czosel/code-ballet/README.rst

   - Use generators

-  - Solve it with a custom higher-level function
+  - Solve it with a custom higher-order function

   - ...